shadowed1/Chard/README.md

 <br>

 - Does *not* require removing files and includes an uninstaller script to clean up after itself.
-- When Installer finishes or exits the log file, 'chardbuild.log', is copied for viewing/debugging.
+- When Installer finishes or exits a log file, 'chariot.log', is created for debugging.
-- Can run certain apps directly from Chard in the Host OS (ChromeOS only).
+- Can run certain apps directly from Chard in the Host OS (Chard Gentoo + ChromeOS only).

 <br>